josuaaah/tp/docs/DeveloperGuide.md

 Author: **Goh Siau Chiak**

-* Implementing the classes that encapsulate a list of student records.
+* Implemented the classes that encapsulate a list of student records.

 ![Structure of StudentRecordList Component](images/StudentRecordDiagram.png)